minimo6caracteres/tyron/community/contributors/communication&society.md

-## Communication & society contributors
+## Communication & society contributors :high_brightness:
 ### Intro:
 Clear and concise communication is essential.
 Also simplicity, please keep it as simple as possible to reach a broader audience.
 Inclusivity is key for tyron's success.